 From aerospace to manufacturing, engineers often have a need to simulate fluid flow using computational fluid dynamics (CFD).

 This hands-on certificate program empowers you to create reliable and validated simulations without the need to focus on all the underlying mathematics.
 Using a proven methodology, these courses will help you approach CFD problems like an expert.
-Throughout the courses, you will simulate a variety of 2D and 3D flows, such as flows over a car body, cooling fan, and airplane body, using Ansys, the leading simulation platform for industrial applications.
-You will then apply the insights and experience gained in the coursework to solve new problems on your own.
-After practice with problem-based learning methodology on various types of flow problems, you will be able to apply this approach to create your own simulations for a wide array of situations.
-The examples have been developed in collaboration with Ansys Inc. engineers to be industry relevant.
+You will simulate a variety of 2D and 3D flows — such as flows over a car body, cooling fan, and airplane body — using Ansys, the leading simulation platform for industrial applications.
+You’ll then apply the insights and experience gained in the coursework to solve new problems on your own.

 You will be most successful in this course if you have a strong foundation in high school-level calculus, physics, and algebra.